cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 title: cf Console Interface
 ---

-cf is Cloud Foundry's console-based interface.
+cf is Cloud Foundry's command line interface.
 You can use cf to deploy and manage applications running on most Cloud Foundry based environments including CloudFoundry.com.

 ## <a id='commands'></a>Commands by Functional Category ##

 This table below lists all cf commands, including those enabled by cf plug-ins.
 Click a command in the table for information about command options and functionality.
-For command options that apply to all cf commands, see [Command Usage and Qualifiers](commands).
+For command options that apply to all cf commands, see [Command Usage and Qualifiers](#usage).

 |   |  | |
 | :-------- | :---------- |:---------- |